oqyh/cs2-Private-Plugins/cs2-Say-Sound-GoldKingZ/README.md

 ## .:[ Change Log ]:.
 ```
+(1.0.4)
+-Fix Some Bugs
+-Added Hide_It_And_ShowThisOnlyForFlags In SaySound_Settings
+-Added ImmunityFromCooldownFlags In Configs

 (1.0.3)
 -Added ChangeCheckIpAdressToWebSite
 -Added OpenMenu_Mode 3 Custom Menu Chat Center WASD Works With Menu And SubMenus